jordanpapaleo/tutorial-seedProject/README.md

-# Building a seed project with Webpack, ReactJS, and ES6: Part 3 Adding loaders
+# Building a seed project with Webpack, ReactJS, and ES6

 This is a repo supporting a [blog series](http://www.jordanpapaleo.com/blog/) I wrote.
 Each branch corresponds with a part of the blog series.